DCC-EX/dcc-ex.github.io/docs/ex-installer/testing.md

 You can send any supported command to your device by typing it into the
 \"Enter command\" box and clicking the \"Send\" button.
-Refer to the `/reference/software/command-summary-consolidated`{.interpreted-text role="doc"} for the list of available commands.
+Refer to the `/reference/software/command-summary-consolidated` for the list of available commands.
 This will also work for the \|EX-TT\|
-`ex-turntable/test-and-tune:ex-turntable interactive serial console commands`{.interpreted-text
+`ex-turntable/test-and-tune:ex-turntable interactive serial console commands` and \|EX-IO\| `/ex-ioexpander/index` commands.
-role="ref"} and \|EX-IO\| `/ex-ioexpander/index`{.interpreted-text
-role="doc"} commands.

 ### Saving startup or serial console logs